fightforthefuture/digital-climate-strike/README.md

 ```
 ## Important note regarding Google Analytics tracking

-A you can see in the `DIGITAL_CLIMATE_STRIKE_OPTIONS` above, Google Analytics is configured by default to post events when the widget is shown and when any of the buttons are clicked.
+As you can see in the `DIGITAL_CLIMATE_STRIKE_OPTIONS` above, Google Analytics is configured by default to post events when the widget is shown and when any of the buttons are clicked.
 See [**index.js**](https://github.com/fightforthefuture/digital-climate-strike/blob/master/src/index.js) for more details.
 The reasons for this are outlined in Issue [#76](https://github.com/fightforthefuture/digital-climate-strike/issues/76).
 If you would like to disable this please add the widget to your site with the following configuration:

 ```html
 <script type="text/javascript">